Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

 The committee also showed never-before-seen photos of Pence after he had evacuated to a secure location in the Capitol, including one photo in which he was reading one of Trump’s tweets.

-Jacob said that Secret Service agents wanted them to evacuate the building but Pence refused to get in the car.
+Jacob said that Secret Service agents wanted them to leave the building but Pence refused to get in the car.

 “The vice president didn’t want to take any chance” that the world would see him leaving the Capitol, Jacob said.

-In other taped interviews, aides described snippets of the conversation, which they had only heard from Trump’s side of the call.
+In other taped interviews, aides described snippets of the conversation.
 Trump’s personal aide, Nicholas Luna, said he heard the word “wimp.”
 Ivanka Trump’s chief of staff, Julie Radford, said she was told the president called Pence “the p-word.”

 In the following hours, Trump went to the rally stage and criticized the vice president to his thousands of supporters.
 Aguilar said the committee found that Trump had revised the speech to include criticism of Pence.